 Q: Can you help me obtain a loan?

-Yes, our team of Business Advisors is well versed on the multiple lending options available and will be happy to guide you through the process.
-We cannot advocate to a lender on your behalf; however, our Advisors can help you determine project feasibility, understand lender loan criteria and develop a well thought-out business plan and financial projections.
+Yes, our team of Business Advisors is well versed in the multiple lending options available and will be happy to guide you through the process.
+We cannot advocate for a lender on your behalf; however, our Advisors can help you determine project feasibility, understand lender loan criteria, and develop a well thought-out business plan and financial projections.
 We can then link you with the appropriate funding sources for your needs.

 Q: How can I get an SBA loan?

-The U.S. Small Business Administration (SBA) has several programs designed to encourage commercial lenders to make loans directly to business owners and entrepreneurs .
+The U.S. Small Business Administration (SBA) has several programs designed to encourage commercial lenders to make loans directly to business owners and entrepreneurs.
 The SBDC and SBA do not make direct loans.
-However, our staff of highly-trained Business Advisors is well versed on SBA loans requirements as well as requirements for commercial loans and other sources of capital.
+However, our staff of highly-trained Business Advisors is well versed in SBA loan requirements as well as requirements for commercial loans and other sources of capital.
 Let us help walk you through the process of obtaining funding and link you with appropriate sources of capital for your business.
 Visit the SBA’s website for more information on guaranteed loan programs.